-The 1797 Faden map depicts Upper Hall Lane, the straight road leading towards the hall, with an avenue of trees lining both sides of the road.
-To the west of Sharrington Hall was a small stream with steep banks, which may be archaeological evidence for a moat which once ran around the peripheries of Sharrington Hall suggesting it was a fortified manor house.
-On the map, Sharrington Common is located north of the village beside Dalling Common, which cover a large expanse of land used by the villagers to graze domestic animals.
-17 It can be inferred that workers living in Sharrington would use Ash Yard and The Street as access roads towards the Common, rather than the avenue along Upper Hall Lane.
-Sharrington Common was enclosed in 1797 and shared out amongst landowners along with glebe land west of the village on the same map.
-18 The Swan Inn is also labelled on this map, located north-east of the village on the corner of Sharrington Common.
-Its positioning on the road towards the market town of Holt would attract eighteenth century travellers using this primary route.
+On Faden's 1797 map, Sharrington common is located north of the village beside Dalling common, which cover a large expanse of land used by the villagers to graze domestic animals.
+The Sharrington common was enclosed in 1797 and shared out amongst landowners along with glebe land west of the village on the same map.
+The Swan Inn is also labelled on this map, located north-east of the village on the corner of Sharrington common, its positioning on the road towards the market town of Holt would attract eighteenth century travellers using this primary route.

-The first detailed map of Sharrington was drawn up earlier in 1784 by Mrs Elizabeth Jodrell19.
+The first detailed map of Sharrington was drawn up earlier in 1784 by Mrs Elizabeth Jodrell.
 The map is useful in providing a sense of land division and settlement in Sharrington.
 The common land labelled 'Sheepwalk' is drawn north of the village bordering the parish of Saxlingham.
 Stile Farmhouse is depicted and labelled north-east of the hall at the start of The Street.
-A scattering of similar sized houses is depicted along The Street amongst small fields labelled 'pightle' (meaning small field or enclosure).
+A scattering of similar sized houses is depicted along The Street amongst small fields labelled 'pightle'.
 The Old Barn, Lantern Barn and Owls Rest are depicted north of Sharrington Hall as are the developments north of Ash Yard shown on Faden's map.
 A small area labelled 'The Green' is positioned along the south side of Bale Road nearby to the small centre.

-Polite Classical buildings were constructed in Sharrington during the eighteenth century.
-Church Farmhouse located south of Sharrington Cross is a two-storey farmhouse with a compact plan and symmetrical features including a red brick dentil cornice and return quoins around the windows and corners.
-It is grander and more regular than earlier vernacular houses within the village and is also fronted by two Doric columns supporting a porch roof.
+Polite classical buildings were constructed in Sharrington during the eighteenth century.
+Church Farmhouse located south of Sharrington Cross is a twostorey farmhouse with a compact plan and symmetrical features including a red brick dentil cornice and return quoins around the windows and corners is grander and more regular than earlier vernacular houses within the village, it is also fronted by two Doric columns supporting a porch roof.